 Related: Grand Floridian Restaurant Guide

+Guests of Grand Floridian might also enjoy seeing the Electrical Water Pageant from the dock or a lagoon-facing room.
+Or you might head out to the boat dock in the evening for a unique viewing of Magic Kingdom’s nightly fireworks.
 While you can’t see the castle projections from this area, the fireworks display is still splendid.
-There are speakers within this outdoor area that pipe in the audio for the performance.
+Speakers within this outdoor area stream the audio for the performance.

-- Grand Floridian Photos Gallery
+- Grand Floridian Villas Review

 - Christmas at Disney’s Grand Floridian